 ■ Bob Prange Lessons — Estero Country Club at The Vines is the winter home of Prange, who is a teaching professional at The Bridgewater Club in Carmel, Ind.
 Prange previously has been a head instructor, staff member and golf school coordinator for John Jacobs Golf Schools.
 He has been 2004 Teacher of the Year in the Indiana PGA Section, and a Top PGA Instructor by Golf Digest and Golf Magazine.
 Call 267-7003 for appointments and schedules.

 ■ Rick Smith Golf Academy — Offering weekly 90-minute clinics Saturdays at 3 p.m. for $90 per person with a 6:1 student-to-teacher ratio.
 Clinics alternate between full swing and short game with the first being a full swing clinic.
 Call 593-1111 for more information.

 ■ The Rookery at Marco Golf Academy — Includes a 14-acre practice facility.
 Director of instruction Jan Wivestad.
 For more information, call 642-2747

-To submit an item to the golf column, send an email to email@example.com or a fax to 263-4816.
+To submit an item for the golf column, send an email to firstname.lastname@example.org or a fax to 263-4816.